secureworks/BETTER/README.rst

 Scope
 -----

-While the remainder of this document focuses on the “metadata” keyword supported by the `Suricata <https://suricata-ids.org/>`__ and `Snort <https://www.snort.org/>`__ IDS engines, its applicability should not be considered restricted to just those technologies, but can
+While the remainder of this document focuses on the ``metadata`` keyword supported by the `Suricata <https://suricata-ids.org/>`__ and `Snort <https://www.snort.org/>`__ IDS engines, its applicability should not be considered restricted to just those technologies, but can